Writing Chinese characters

 pinggou stroke

 The ping stroke is more horizontal than the xie stroke and can be combined with a hook to make a ping gou stroke.
-One of the frequent characters containing a ping gou is the xīn heart character.
+One of the most frequent characters containing a ping gou is the xīn heart character.
 It has three dots, the leftmost one is drawn first then the ping gou stroke and finally the two dian ‘dot’ strokes on the right.
 The heart radical is quite common, and adds the idea of ‘emotion’ to a character.
 Characters for anger, longing, hearing and thinking all contain the heart radical.
 The pinggou starts at the top straight down and then curves right with a hook at the end.
 Some people call this stroke wò gōu.

 shuzhe stroke

 Sometimes a box is painted with individual strokes around the edges, quite often two sides are painted as a single stroke with a sharp turn.
 The sharp turn is indicated by zhé in the name of the stroke.
-The character for cure or heal has the element shī (quiver of arrows; miss) in an enclosure.
+The character for cure, heal has the element shī (quiver of arrows, miss) in an enclosure.
 The shu zhe 竖折 stroke is the last stroke drawn.
 It is often the case that the sealing stroke is the last one made - quite simply in order to accommodate the variable size of the elements inside the enclosure.
 See later section on stroke order.
 This stroke requires good brush handling technique to make a sharp clear turn - if not too careful it can end up as a curve.
 The brush has to momentarily pause at the change of direction.
 It is effectively a shu stroke followed by a heng stroke in one action.

 shuzhe stroke

 The most obvious box shaped Chinese character is that for mouth kǒu.
 You might think it should be made as a single stroke but this is not the case.
 Calligraphy avoids difficult upwards strokes, they are predominantly downward and rightward.
 The hengzhe 横折 stroke is made with a horizontal rightward stroke then a pause at the turn and then the downwards shu part.
 The kǒu character has a shu stroke on the left, followed by the hengzhe stroke to the top and right.
-The character is then completed by a sealing heng stroke along the bottom, so there are atotal of three strokes.
+The character is then completed by a sealing heng stroke along the bottom, so there are a total of three strokes.
 The mouth or ‘opening’ character is widely used in characters relating to speech or eating.

 shuwangou stroke